thedynamiclinker/ld/dictionary/The Initiation Problem.md

-Not a single business in the average modern city has managed to offer a solution to the following problem: To strike up a conversation with a stranger, you need a plausible reason.
+Not a single business in the average modern city has managed to offer a solution to the following problem.

+Problem: To strike up a conversation with a stranger, you need a plausible reason.

+You can't just say "I'm lonely" or "You're cute."

+(I mean sure, you can, but then the person tends to frown and throw garbage at you.)

+In other words, to talk to strangers, you have to manufacture some excuse, ideally an excuse specific to the person in question.
+You can't say "I saw a guy one time who had nice shoes."
+You have to tell the person that _they_ have nice shoes, or something like that, even though most shoes are unremarkable, and thus useless as an excuse.

-That is, you have to manufacture some excuse, specific to the person in question.
-But before we've spoken to someone, we're by definition limited to superficially apparent attributes in manufacturing an opening remark.
+See before we've spoken to someone, we're by definition limited to commenting on only superficially observable features of them, their belongings, or our shared surroundings, in manufacturing an opening remark.

 ![[afraid-of-bothering-people-1.png]]